How to Screen a Rental Applicant Who Doesn't Provide an SSN

 Verify Debt Without a Social Security Number

 Understanding an applicant’s debt picture is just as important as verifying their income.
-An applicant may have plenty of income, but may not be able to make payments as they are buried in debt.
+An applicant may have plenty of income but cannot make payments as they are buried in debt.

 In addition, an applicant may pull their credit through one of the three main credit bureaus (Experian, TransUnion, Equifax) once per year for free.
 They can supply that to the landlord.

-While it’s become pretty easy to screen a tenant without an SSN, the more practical problem is that many of these people won’t have anything to find in their consumer reports.
+While it’s become pretty easy to screen a tenant without an SSN, the more practical problem is that many of these people don’t have credit or rental history.

 In this case, it’s well within a landlord’s right to deny these applicants.
 In fact, they should be seen as fairly high-risk applicants as it’s nothing more than a gamble whether they’ll be a good tenant.